QUICK ANSWER

 $360,000 / $2,500 = 144

 That number is not random.
 It is the monthly-rent version of the same relationship.
 If the question asks for annual GRM, 144 is the trap answer.
-If the question specifically asks for monthly GRM, 144 could be correct.
+If the question specifically asks for monthly GRM, 144 is correct.

 The exam-safe habit: label rent as monthly or annual before dividing.